What’s MAT Got to Do with It? Medication-Assisted Treatment for Opioid Use Disorder in Rural America

 But MAT’s counseling services can be delivered with virtual connections.
 Mission Health, in Asheville, North Carolina, is a hospital system that serves 18 counties (17 largely rural), five hospitals (four are Critical Access Hospitals (CAH)), and has several rural primary care clinics.
-In a June 2017 National Rural Health Resource Center webinar, the organization detailed how its telebehavioral health’s “blended model” meets distance practice needs like those in CAH emergency rooms and on medical floors.
+In a June 2017 National Rural Health Resource Center webinar (no longer available online), the organization detailed how its telebehavioral health’s “blended model” meets distance practice needs like those in CAH emergency rooms and on medical floors.
 Their model was adapted to now provide the clinical counseling portion of MAT treatment.

 Darren Boice, LCSW and Mission Health’s Director of Ambulatory Behavioral Health, points out that their large health system with rural providers has to be poised to accommodate new needs like those for MAT.
 If other organizations look to offer similar services, he says the whole-patient approach around such treatments in primary care should be emphasized.

 “When MAT is needed in primary care, it might be important that your communities understand that treatment is in the context of comprehensive primary care, not a stand-alone service,” Boice said.